Fulton County Library System

-The Atlanta–Fulton Public Library System is a network of public libraries serving the City of Atlanta and Fulton County, both in the U.S. state of Georgia.
+The Fulton County Library System is a network of public libraries serving the City of Atlanta and Fulton County, both in the U.S. state of Georgia.
 The system is administered by Fulton County.
 The system is composed of the Atlanta Central Library in Downtown Atlanta, which serves as the library headquarters, as well as the Auburn Avenue Research Library on African American Culture and History, and 33 branch libraries.

 History

 The Young Men's Library Association

 The origins of the public library system lie in the Young Men's Library Association (YMLA), a subscription library system established in 1867.
 The YMLA was open to the public, but only paying members could check out books.
 Membership was restricted to white men until 1873 when white women were allowed to join.
 The YMLA system remained the de facto library system of the city for the rest of the century.
 During the 1890s, however, the YMLA, Andrew Carnegie, and the City of Atlanta, started to work out the details of a new public library in Atlanta.
+In 1897 Walter M. Kelly, Andrew Carnegie's business manager for Southern affairs joined the board of the YMLA and advocated for the construction of a public library because the YMLA could not serve Atlanta's growing population.

 The Carnegie Library

 On March 4, 1902, the first public library, the Ackerman & Ross-designed Carnegie Library, opened on the site of the current Central Library.
 When the library opened, only the basement, the stacks, and the children's room were completed.
 The Carnegie Library remained the main library of the system for most of the century.
 The library was renovated in 1950 and 1966 through city bond funding.
 Before 1950 the system was referred to as the Carnegie Library, but to commemorate the renovation of the central Carnegie Library the system was renamed the Atlanta Public Library in 1950.
-It was in this building that 20 gay men were arrested following a police stakeout in September 1953, an event known at the Atlanta Public Library perversion case.
+It was in this building that 20 gay men were arrested following a police stakeout in September 1953, an event known as the Atlanta Public Library perversion case.
 In 1977 the Carnegie Library was torn down to make way for the current Central Library.
 However, the building's architectural bays were preserved, and used to create the Carnegie Education Pavilion, a monument to higher education in Atlanta.